-Many people are beginning bar study this week, though some will begin next week.
+Many people are beginning bar study this week, though some began last week.
 In order to get off to a good start, it’s important to establish and assess your routine.
 You want to develop a study schedule that works for you.
 You want to do your most difficult tasks at the time that your brain functions best.
 If you’re not a morning person and your plan for the summer is to wake up and start studying at 6am, it’s going to be a struggle.
 You have plenty of time to get ready to wake up early on exam day.
 You can build up to that.

 Bar study may feel easy in the beginning.
 All of those stories you heard about 10-12 hour days seem like exaggerations.
 They’re not.
 The first week or so will be slower.
 Things will pick up quickly.
 It’s important to get into a good routine now so that you have places you feel comfortable working, and know what tasks you prefer to do at what times of day.
 You can switch things up.
 Switching up locations in particular can be very helpful.
 But you still need a plan.